Cultural Heritage

 Kakkelhaugen - Burial mounds

-6 round mounds and remains after a round mound.
 Some of the mounds have been plundered in the Middle Ages or later, while many are still intact.
-The most common form of burial in early period were urns.
-Remains from the funeral pyre were placed in urns made of clay or bronze, and placed in a burial mound or on the flat ground.
-The unburned tombs are often richly furnished in the form of grave goods such as weapons, jewelry and clothing as well as tubs for food and drink.
-Three mounds are probably from 5 to 8. century AD.
+It was common to bury urns in the this early period.
+Remains from the funeral pyre were placed in urns made of clay or bronze, and placed in a burial mound or on the ground.
+I the graves there is often goods such as weapons, jewelry and clothing as well as tubs for food and drink.
+Three of the mounds are probably from 5. to 8. century AD.
 A fourth contains a grave from the Roman period, ie before 400 AD.
 One of the mounds is one of the larger mounds known in Hadeland.
 Several of the mounds have been excavated, and a number of artifacts have been found, including a bronze buckle, knife, potsherds, flint arrows and the bones and teeth of animals.